csegames/CSE-UI/docs/GitKraken/GitKraken.md

 # GitKraken Guide

-This guide if for using GitKraken with Camelot Unchained.
+This guide is for using GitKraken with Camelot Unchained.
 It is not a complete GitKraken tutorial nor trying to be.

 The workflow presented here is just one possible workflow.

 # Prerequisites

-* Have a git hub account
+* Have a Github account
 * Have forked http://github.com/CUModSquad/Camelot-Unchained/

 # Installing GitKraken